Cover Letter Examples for Software Engineers in 2026: 3 Templates That Actually Get You Hired

 ATS Optimization for Software Engineering Cover Letters

 Even tech companies use ATS.
+If your cover letter can’t pass a resume parser, it doesn’t matter how good your code is.
 Here are the keywords that matter in 2026:

 - Languages: Python, JavaScript, TypeScript, Go, Rust, Java, C++, Kotlin, Swift